Healthcare Security Case Study

 As a result of this, the hospital’s security management checked the license status of the contracted officers; the state in which this was occurring required that all officers have a state issued “Guard Card” in their possession at all times while working.
 It was then discovered that several of the officers were not licensed, and it was also found that they were not licensed to carry firearms even though they were armed.
 A quick call from the hospital to the contracting law enforcement agency found that they were not aware of the fact that the security officers were armed and unlicensed.
 The medical center’s security management then advised the law enforcement agency to remove the contracted security officers immediately.

 As a result of the issues with this contract security service, this medical center now requires that all private security officers that perform security services on their properties, regardless of whom contracts them, must provide verification that the security officers are properly licensed prior to working.
-Also, if the contract security officers are to be armed the law enforcement agency must provide proper notice to the medical center’s security management and insure that the security officers have the proper licenses and training for all weapons.
+Also, if the contract security officers are to be armed the law enforcement agency must provide proper notice to the medical center’s security management and ensure that the security officers have the proper licenses and training for all weapons.

 Healthcare Security Management

-In the case mentioned above it came down to the fact that even though the medical center was not the agency that contracted the private security service, they still were within their rights to determine who was working on their property and to insure that all laws were being followed.
+In the case mentioned above it came down to the fact that even though the medical center was not the agency that contracted the private security service, they still were within their rights to determine who was working on their property and to ensure that all laws were being followed.
 Imagine for a minute if the contracted security officer’s firearm was improperly used and someone was injured.
 Do you think that the medical center could claim they had no liability, or it was not their problem?

-The medical center had every right to insure that any firearm within their facility was authorized, and that a security vendor was not placing the medical center’s staff, patients, visitors and others at risk.
+The medical center had every right to ensure that any firearm within their facility was authorized, and that a security vendor was not placing the medical center’s staff, patients, visitors and others at risk.
 This medical center barred the contract security company from ever working on any of the medical center’s properties as a direct result of the contract security company’s illegal actions and the fact that the security vendor’s management was uncooperative.

-Keep in mind that neither the law enforcement agency nor the numerous private security contractors that they might contract with have healthcare security management experience, nor are they required to have it.
+Keep in mind that neither the law enforcement agency nor the numerous private security contractors that they might contract with have healthcare security management experience, nor are they always required to have it.
 They also may not understand accreditation standards, statutory requirements that some states have related to healthcare security, or even HIPAA.
 Because of that your organization may have increased risks and liability exposure if you fail to properly manage it.

 Security Risk Mitigation